texonica/company-dashboard/memory-bank/techContext.md

    - Integrated with metrics charts for filtering data
    - Emits range change events for parent components to react

-5. **Financial Visualization** (Planned):
-   - Gross margin calculations and display
-   - Project count visualization by team
-   - PnL reporting with multi-level analysis
-   - Subscription tracking visualization
-   - Payment allocation visualization
+5. **Project Management Components**:
+   - StageDropdown for managing project stages
+   - CRMStageDropdown for advanced CRM integration
+   - ActiveProjects for team-based project organization
+   - Navigation for intuitive app sections access